Diversity hiring and six top tips to get it working for you

 Six more ways to build your diversity hiring capabilities

 Adopting Sapia Ai-enabled decision-making to remove bias from the early interview process is one of the easiest ways to get diversity hiring working for you.
+Implementing strategies that attract diverse candidates is also crucial, as it broadens your talent pool and supports an inclusive culture.
 Here are some further ideas from Sapia’s team to help increase diversity in candidate sourcing, screening, and, ultimately, hiring.

 More female graduates in technical roles?
 A better cultural spread across the organization?
 More women in middle management?
+Before setting any goals, it’s crucial to assess your current diversity to understand your starting point and identify areas for improvement.
 Without understanding how diversity hiring supports your business plans, how would you ever know you’re making progress?
-Diversity hiring strategies and initiatives should be agreed by your leadership team, documented in HR plans, and socialized among all stakeholders.
+Diversity hiring strategies and initiatives should be agreed by your leadership team, documented in HR plans, socialized among all stakeholders, and tracked using diversity hiring metrics.

 2. Develop your employer brand and policies that support diversity

 Developing a reputation as an employer who values and nurtures diversity starts with your own people.
+Building an inclusive company culture is essential—create a respectful, supportive workplace where employees of all backgrounds feel empowered, valued, and able to contribute to their fullest potential.
 Talk to your people to hear what’s important to them and understand if they think any policies (or attitudes) are holding diversity back.
 Talk to your team about diversity and the benefits it can bring.

 Think about policies that may support more diversity in your workplace.
 Beyond hiring, it may be providing extra time off for community events or religious festivals, or simply providing workplace flexibility and freedom for employees to be comfortable being themselves.